muhtasimadil/mistakes/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
+excerpt: "Muhtasim is a genius yall should know about"
+author_profile: true
 ---

 Hi!
 This is Muhtasim Ahmed Adil.
 Some people call me "Muhtasim", some call me "Adil", some call me "Invincible".